Yash-mq/streamlit-enrolments-app/readme.md

     ```

 2. Follow the steps in the web interface:
-    - Manually fetch 50 rows of data from Snowflake.
+    - Manually fetch 50 rows of data from Snowflake using the provided SQL query with random seed 42.
     - Generate question-answer pairs and paste them into `combined_question_answers.json`.
     - Select whether to use a pre-trained model or retrain the model.
     - Submit your choice and refresh the data.